forresty/forresty.github.com/source/_posts/2012-12-03-prototypal.markdown

 retrieves the `get_name()` function in `that` which carefully protects `that` in its closure and is ready to be called with `arguments`.
 Neat!

-So I think I just figured out some of the most basic ideas about how prototype chaining in JavaScript really works.
+So I think I just figured out some of the most basic ideas about why JavaScript is called a prototypal language and how its prototype chaining really works.
 (Right?
 Right??)

 This reminds me the moment of ecstasy when I first understood Ruby object / class / singleton-class hierarchies.
 Aha moments like this is one of the reasons why it is so fascinating to be working in this field.